Bridging Implicit and Explicit Geometric Transformation for Single-Image View Synthesis: Conclusion

 We have introduced a single-image view synthesis framework by bridging explicit and implicit renderers.
 Despite using autoregressive models, previous methods still suffer from the seesaw problem since they use only one explicit or implicit geometric transformation.
 Thus, we design two parallel renderers to mitigate the problem and complement renderers with transformation similarity loss.
 Alleviating the seesaw problem allows the network to generate novel view images better than previous methods, even with a non-autoregressive structure.
 We note that the effectiveness of bridging two renderers can be applied in other tasks, such as extrapolation.
 We believe that our work can prompt refocusing on non-autoregressive architecture for single-image view synthesis.

 { }

-\begin{IEEEbiography}[{ }]{Byeongjun Park} received the B.S. degree in the school of electrical engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2020.
-Since 2020, he has been pursuing the Ph.D degree in electrical engineering with the school of electrical engineering from KAIST.
-His current research interests include neural rendering, novel view synthesis, and generative models. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Byeongjun Park} received the B.S. degree in the School of Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2020.
+Since 2020, he has been pursuing the Ph.D. degree in electrical engineering with the School of Electrical Engineering from KAIST.
+His current research interests include neural rendering, novel view synthesis, and diffusion models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hyojun Go} received the B.S. degree in the department of electrical engineering from Hanyang University, Seoul, South Korea, in 2019, and M.S. degree in the school of electrical engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2022.
-Since 2022, he has been working with the AI research center in Riiid, Seoul, South Korea.
-His current research interests include generative models, image synthesis and generation. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Hyojun Go} received the B.S. degree in the Department of Electrical Engineering from Hanyang University, Seoul, South Korea, in 2019, and the M.S. degree in the School of Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2022.
+Since 2023, he has been working with Twelvelabs, in Seoul, South Korea.
+His current research interests include generative models and Diffusion Models. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Changick Kim} received the B.S. degree in electrical engineering from Yonsei University, Seoul, South Korea, in 1989, the M.S. degree in electronics and electrical engineering from the Pohang University of Science and Technology (POSTECH), Pohang, South Korea, in 1991, and the Ph.D. degree in electrical engineering from the University of Washington, Seattle, WA, USA, in 2000.
 From 2000 to 2005, he was a Senior Member of Technical Staff with Epson Research and Development, Inc., Palo Alto, CA, USA.
-From 2005 to 2009, he was an Associate Professor with the School of Engineering, Information and Communications University, Daejeon, South Korea.
+From 2005 to 2009, he was an Associate Professor at the School of Engineering, Information and Communications University, Daejeon, South Korea.
 Since March 2009, he has been with the School of Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea, where he is currently a Professor.
-He is also in charge of the center for security technology research, KAIST.
-His research interests include few shot learning, adversarial attack, and 3D reconstruction. \end{IEEEbiography}
+He is also in charge of the center for Security Technology Research, KAIST.
+His research interests include few-shot learning, adversarial attack, and 3D reconstruction. \end{IEEEbiography}

 \appendices